We focus on sharing the art, craft, history and science of paper as a creative medium.

 Gary A. Hanson

 Co-Founder & Studio Coordinator

-Gary A. Hanson- Co-Founder & Studio Coordinator Gary assists with all studio production and workshops when not at his day job.
-He's a sci-fi aficionado, and technology lover, with a brain for creating logical and efficient systems.
-Growing up in upstate NY, and spending a few years in Boston, he's an East Coast transplant that feels like he's found his home in Portland.
-When he's not making paper, or whipping the administrative/technology side of the studio into shape, you can find him making audio magic with his podcast series, I'll Have a Beer and Talk, a show about tech news, culture, weird animal stories and of course, beer.
+Gary assists with studio production, demos and workshops when not at his full-time job at Cash App.
+He's a sci-fi aficionado and technology lover, with a brain for creating logical and efficient systems.
+Growing up in upstate NY, and spending a few years in Boston, he's an East Coast transplant that feels like he's found his home in Oregon.
+For the past several years he has been collaborating with Jenn to create handmade paper artworks utilizing local plant fibers focusing on abstracted forms.
+He enjoys spending time with our cats and chickens, and doing audio production work for the interview podcast Paper Talk, hosted by Helen Hiebert.